Same-sex marriage in Utah: Marriage licenses issued

 During the first six days following the ruling, Utah county clerks issued marriage licenses to more than 900 same-sex couples.
-Historian J. Seth Anderson and neuroscientist Michael Ferguson were the first couple to legally marry in Utah.
+Historian J. Seth Anderson and neuroscientist Michael Ferguson were the first couple to legally marry in Utah on December 20.
 State Senator Jim Dabakis, chairman of the Utah Democratic Party, was one of the first to get married in Salt Lake City.
 Mayor Ralph Becker officiated at his ceremony and at dozens more.
 Two couples in Washington County became the first same-sex couples to marry in a county other than Salt Lake County, shortly before the county clerk's office closed on December 20.

 Officials in Salt Lake County, the most populous county in the state, began issuing marriage licenses to same-sex couples immediately after the ruling.
 The Salt Lake County District Attorney, Sim Gill, said that the ruling prevented the state from enforcing the ban: "The current state of the law is that we cannot prohibit [the marriages]."
 Weber County announced plans to open Saturday, the day after the ruling, to process marriage licenses for same-sex couples, but canceled its plans citing "security requirements" and concerns that opening early could violate "equal protection provisions".
 Davis County began issuing licenses on Monday, December 23.

 Some Utah County officials initially declined to grant marriage licenses to same-sex couples, saying they were still reviewing the ruling and consulting with their county attorneys.
 Several continued to do so on December 23, the Monday following the ruling, including Box Elder, Carbon, Juab, San Juan, Sanpete, Sevier and Utah counties.
 Officials in Sanpete and Sevier counties said they would begin offering licenses to same-sex couples on December 24.
 Cache County closed its clerk's office altogether "to sort out the legal issues and confusion created in the wake of Judge Shelby's decision", and began issuing licenses to same-sex couples the next day.
 The Piute County Clerk's Office was closed both days and the clerk was on vacation.
 All counties but Box Elder, Piute, San Juan and Utah counties were issuing or willing to issue same-sex marriage licenses on December 24.
 Following the Tenth Circuit's denial of the state's request for a stay of Shelby's order, Utah County Clerk Bryan Thompson announced that the county would issue marriage licenses to same-sex couples on December 26.
 The remaining counties of Box Elder, Piute and San Juan also announced they would issue licenses.